banool/apue-exercises/exercises.md

 TODO test this on a linux system (originally written on Windows and all this System V IPC stuff isn't implemented on WSL / Bash for Ubuntu for Windows).
 Run `ipcs` to see that the queues exist, check the identifiers, etc.

+Update: On linux, it looks like the qids just increase.
+You can also see the bytes used (7, for hello!\0) as well as the number of messages on the queue, just 1.
+The key is just 0, which makes sense because they were created with IPC_PRIVATE and are hence private queues.
+I imagine that the queues in the previous loop would have keys if they weren't deleted, but I haven't verified this.

 ## 15.13
 It depends on who is building the linked list.
 If it's just one process